 - If multiple FCA cases based on the same facts are filed and pending, only the first whistleblower to file a case is entitled to proceed.
 The first-to-file rule makes it important that a whistleblower with knowledge of fraud speak with experienced qui tam counsel as soon as possible.

-- The case must be file within the statute of limitations.
+- The case must be filed within the statute of limitations.
 A case under the FCA generally needs to be filed within six years of the false claim, or three years after the government knows or should have known about the false claim.
 The FCA also sets an outer limit, saying that in no case may a case be brought more than 10 years after the false claim.

 - Tax claims are excluded from the FCA.
 However, the IRS Whistleblower Program may be available to whistleblowers with knowledge of tax fraud.

 - In general, any person or entity, including competing companies, with non-public information can act as a whistleblower under the FCA.
 Whistleblowers do not need to be company insiders, and they do not need to be U.S. citizens.
 FCA whistleblower rewards have been paid to employees of defendants, former employees, customers, competitors, and industry experts, among others.

 - Whistleblowers who participated in the fraud can make a claim under the FCA, unless they have been criminally convicted for that conduct.
 However, if the whistleblower planned and initiated the fraudulent scheme, the relator’s share amount may be reduced below the statutory amounts.